Difference between add and adhd

 Searched over 200M research papers

-Diagnostic Criteria and Evolution
+Diagnostic Criteria and Terminology: ADD vs. ADHD

-Cognitive and Behavioral Differences
+Cognitive and Neurophysiological Differences

 Conclusion